 There are many references to John Peel and how instrumental he was.
 How could that be?
 He was not Scottish.
 He broadcast from 'London' that terrible wicked place that stole so many from Scotland and which had the successful record companies.
 I am reminded in this chapter of the talk from politicians of how they welcome talent from all over the world to settle in Scotland, but I doubt they send an apology to the places of their origin saying 'we are sorry such talented people have left your nation and come to our nation'.
 But when 'Scottish' talent leaves Vic's Scotland, we are invited to think it at least a great shame, if not a great tragedy.
 Pure hypocrisy.

 Why isn't Bowie in the book as a Scottish artist?
 He lived in Scotland with his wife Angie.
 Why isn't he in the book?
 Bowie cared enough about Scotland to send his son Duncan to (correct me if I am wrong) a state owned and 'working-classes' school called Gordonstoun and to offer his suggestion on how people in Scotland should vote in the 2014 referendum for Scottish Independence.
-He lived in Scotland long enough to have Scottish culture 'bred' into him just like Vic says Northern Irish members of Snow Patrol had it 'bred' into them in Dundee.
+He lived in Scotland long enough to have Scottish culture 'bred' into him just like Vic says Northern Irish members of Snow Patrol had it 'bred' into them in Dundee and Glasgow.
+See the end of the first paragraph on page 160 where Vic writes referring to Snow Patrol ' They may be Irish-born and America-based but they were definitely Scottish bred.'
 How long does it take, this breeding?
+The word 'bred' seems to me to be a term with very sinister overtones and would have been better avoided.
 Why is Bowie not in the book as a Scottish artist?
-He had written and recorded the great song Space Oddity and he lived in a flat owned by Lindsey Kemp in Drummond Street, Edinburgh around 1970 and the gig he did at The Edinburgh College Of Art is reported to be the first gig he wore make up in, the make up that he was soon developing as Ziggy Stardust.
+He had already written and recorded the great song Space Oddity and he lived in a flat owned by Lindsey Kemp in Drummond Street, Edinburgh around 1970 and the gig he did at The Edinburgh College Of Art is reported to be the first gig he wore make up in, the make up that he was soon developing as Ziggy Stardust.
 See, Ziggy came from Edinburgh!
 It all makes sense - except that Bowie is not in the book.
 But then this was still the time before the Great Blossoming Vic tells us about so perhaps Bowie was wearing the 'grubby jeans' Vic refers to disparagingly elsewhere in his book - after all it was the early 70's.
 Perhaps Vic would have mistaken him for an art school drop out had he been there at the time or a middle class 'kid', or perhaps he would have foreseen that he would send his son to Gordonstoun and that would not have fitted in with Vic's ideals.
 Who knows.
 Lloyd Cole came from Derbyshire and lived in Glasgow and he is in the book.
 Snow Patrol members from Northern Ireland were students in Dundee and they are in the book - so why isn't Bowie who lived in Edinburgh in the book as a Scottish artist?
 I hope I am being suitably absurd here to expose the absurdity of the nationalist spin and inverted snobbery that Vic has employed in his book.